 Want to try something new without going too far from home?
 Check out one family’s overnight sailing staycation, aka ‘sailcation’ at Pulau Ubin with Discover Sailing Asia

 Although VTL arrangements are now in place with several countries around the world, not everyone is able to go on a holiday.
 Some families have been choosing cruises and staycations to make up for it.
 Last weekend, my family and I decided to try something different.
 We embarked on a sailcation to Pulau Ubin on a 2D1N chartered sailboat, courtesy of Discover Sailing Asia.
+If you’re planning a fancy sailcation, check out these places for affordable and luxurious yacht rentals.
 Here’s why our sailcation was the perfect opportunity to bond as a family while trying something new.

 1. The boat: cabins and living area

 We were met at the SAF Yacht Club by Jonathan, one of the crew members, to take us to the boat, ready for our departure at noon.
 The boat, a Beneteau Oceanis 45, features three cabins, two bathrooms, a fully equipped kitchen and a dining/living area.
 There was plenty of room for our family of four plus a three-member crew.
 After settling in our respective cabins, we set sail (motor actually, as there wasn’t enough wind to sail) on our very first family sailing adventure.
 It took us about 1.5 hours to get to Pulau Ubin.

 2. Mooring at Pulau Ubin, cycling around Chek Jawa wetlands

 The crew anchored the boat at Pulau Ubin and took us on a dinghy to the island.
 Pulau Ubin was lovely and quiet – we went on a Friday afternoon – in contrast to our previous trips when there were throngs of visitors.